rob-Hitchens/trading-bots/example_bots/simple_limit/README.md

-# Buda Bots - Simple Limit example
+# Trading Bots - Simple Limit example

 Example use case of Buda.com Bots framework for creating and running cryptocurrency trading bots.